Dr. Valerie Padilla Carroll

 Select publications

-Dr. Padilla Carroll's upcoming book, Who Gets to go Back-to-the-Land: Gender, and Race in U.S. Self-Sufficiency Popular Culture (September 2022), explores the history and meaning of U.S. self-sufficiency media texts as the both illuminate the embedded race, gender, and heteronormative ideologies that reinforce dominant power and highlight the alternative stories of excluded peoples as they rewrite and reimagine a more inclusive promise of self-sufficiency.
+Padilla Carroll, Valerie.
+(2022).
+Who Gets to go Back-to-the-Land: Gender, and Race in U.S. Self-Sufficiency Popular Culture (University of Nebraska Press).
+Summary: This book explores the history and meaning of U.S. self-sufficiency media texts as they illuminate the embedded race, gender, and heteronormative ideologies that reinforce dominant power and highlight the alternative stories of excluded peoples who rewrite and reimagine a more inclusive promise of self-sufficiency.

 Padilla Carroll, Valerie.
 (2021).
 “Ralph and Myrtle Mae Borsodi’s Vision of Back-to-the-land as a White Heteropatriarchal Refugium during the Great Depression” in Environment & History, Special Issue: Placing Gender.
 27:2, pp. 303-323.